lthibault/quic-mangos/README.md

 URL paths passed to `sock.Listen` and `sock.Dial` are mapped to a separate QUIC stream, allowing several `mangos.Socket`s to share a single port mapping.

-Thus two sockets can dial/listen to `quic://127.0.0.1:9001/foo/bar` and `quic://127.0.0.1:9001/foo/qux`, respectively, and they will share both an underlying QUIC session (roughly equivalent to a TCP connection) and an OS port.

 Moreover, QUIC is designed with the modern web in mind and performs significantly better than TCP over lossy connections.
 It also features mandatory TLS encryption, which is configruable via socket options.